TosbackCgusBridge-Bot/CGUs-versions/Vstar/Privacy Policy.md

 *   Experts
 *   Coupons

-Videos On Campus: Camarillo Ready for Pacifica Challenge Scorpions prepare for Pacifica
+Videos Celebrating Adolfo Camarillo None

-*   On Campus: Camarillo Ready for ...
+*   Celebrating Adolfo Camarillo On Campus: Camarillo Ready for ...
 On Campus: Moorpark Marches On Organizer wants 12 million Latino ...
-Ventura fourth-graders pumped up with ...
-*   Scores of dogs seized from ...
-On Campus: Bulldogs Bite Back
+*   Ventura fourth-graders pumped up with ...
+Scores of dogs seized from ...